kthpanor/vlxman/docs/opt_act.md

 cpp_results = cpp_drv.compute(molecule, basis, scf_results)
 ```

-Download a [Python script](../input_files/alanine-cpp.py) type of input file to calculate the the ECD spectra with the CPP approach for the alanine molecule at the CAM-B3LYP/def2-svp level of theory.
+Download a {download}`Python script <../input_files/alanine-cpp.py>` type of input file to calculate the the ECD spectra with the CPP approach for the alanine molecule at the CAM-B3LYP/def2-svp level of theory.

 **Text file**

 ```
 @jobs
 task: response